 There is no such omission with a self-hosted website powered by an off-the-grid solar PV installation.
 The solar panel, the battery, and the solar charge controller are equally essential parts of the installation as the server itself.
 Consequently, energy use for the mining of the resources and the manufacture of these components – the “embodied energy” – must also be taken into account.

+A simple representation of our system.
+The voltage conversion (between the 12V charge controller and the 5V server) and the battery meter (between the server and the battery) are missing.
 Unfortunately, most of this energy comes from fossil fuels, either in the form of diesel (mining the raw materials and transporting the components) or in the form of electricity generated mainly by fossil fuel power plants (most manufacturing processes).

 The sizing of battery and solar panel is a compromise between uptime and sustainability